 “You usually need to give a lot of details about what the target program does, and writing down these details can be as much work as just writing the code.”

-Chaudhuri also said that Bayou was trained on millions of lines of human written code in Java.
-She also mentioned that Bayou has basically studied on every accessible repository present on Github, and it uses that information and study of it’s to write and predict code.
+Chaudhuri also said that Bayou was trained on millions of lines of human-written code in Java.
+She also mentioned that Bayou has studied every accessible repository present on Github, and it uses that information and study of its to write and predict code.

-As programming is evolving day by day the creator believes that it is not a case now a programmer should write full code from scratch to entire end, the co-founder also pressured on Bayou being a useful AI for synthesizing examples of code for specific software APIs.
+As programming is evolving day by day the creator believes that it is not the case now a programmer should write full code from scratch to the entire end, the co-founder also pressured Bayou to be a useful AI for synthesizing examples of code for specific software APIs.